Skip to main content

 Installing Chameleon via npm has 2 essential components:

-• identifying users correctly -- the identification method that Chameleon uses to keep track of what to show to your users
+• installing the code snippet (the Chameleon functionalities that allow you to create and publish Experiences) and identifying users correctly (using the identification method that Chameleon uses to keep track of what to show to your users).

-Next, you'll identify your users by sending a unique ID to Chameleon.
+You'll identify your users by sending a unique ID to Chameleon.
 This step is essential in displaying Experiences to your users.

 To get the most value out of Chameleon - creating target audiences, and segmenting users - you should send additional user or company data so you can target Experiences to the right users.